 The graph above shows the distribution of TT tests by age group (introduced mid-September 2020 (week 38)) and the percentage of tests positive for COVID-19 antibodies within each age group.
 Seropositivity increased overtime for all age groups reflecting past incidence of confirmed SARS-CoV2 infection, with little difference in positivity by age groups.
-The proportion seropositive shows little variation by age over time, The increase in positivity in week 12 among those aged 60-69 years is due the low numbers of individuals testing within this age group
+The proportion seropositive shows little variation by age over time.
+Seropositivity is not shown for week 17 as <100 tests were reported.

-By sex a larger proportion of tests carried out were among females (79%), a reflection of the distribution within health and social care, with no difference in seropositivity by sex (22% and 24% for females and males, respectively).
+By sex a larger proportion of tests carried out were among females (78%), a reflection of the distribution within health and social care, with no difference in seropositivity by sex (22% and 24% for females and males, respectively).